-- a.
-Covers scheduled procedures and surgery but medical appointments do not qualify. - b.
+a.
+Covers scheduled procedures and surgery but medical appointments do not qualify.

+- b.
 Employees are not eligible for paid sick leave when on probation.
 Following successful completion of the probationary period, sick leave credits earned during the probationary period will be added to the total of credits available. - c.
-Sick leave credits accumulate in hours and are based on employees contracted hours.

-- d.
-Once accumulated, an employee contracted at 40 hours per week is entitled to a maximum of 144 hours of sick leave credits within any 12-month period.
-Sick credits are earned back one year from the day they were used. - e.
-An employee may use up to 24 hours of accumulated sick credits for the purpose of attending to the illness of someone the employee is a primary caregiver-for the purpose of. - f.
-Sick leave credits are not payable as a cash benefit. - g.
+Sick leave credits accumulate in hours and are based on employees contracted hours. - d.
+An employee may use up to 24 hours of accumulated sick credits for the purpose of attending to the illness of someone the employee is a primary caregiver for. - e.
+Sick leave credits are not payable as a cash benefit. - f.
 A medical certificate signed by the employee's doctor may be required for sick leave over three days or for repeated use of sick leave.